beloglazov/openstack-neat/README.rst

 invoked periodically to determine when it necessary to reallocate VM instances from the host.
 A high-level view of the workflow performed by the local manager is shown in Figure 3.
-First of all, it reads from the local storage the historical data about the resource usage by the VMs stored by the data collector described in the next section.
+First of all, it reads from the local storage the historical data on the resource usage by VMs stored by the data collector described in the next section.
 Then, the local manager invokes the specified in the configuration underload detection algorithm to determine whether the host is underloaded.
-If the host is underloaded, the local manager sends a request to the global manager’s REST interface to migrate all the VMs from the host and switch the host to the sleep mode.
+If the host is underloaded, the local manager sends a request to the global manager’s REST API to migrate all the VMs from the host and switch the host to the sleep mode.

 If the host is not underloaded, the local manager proceeds to invoking the specified in the configuration overload detection algorithm.
 If the host is overloaded, the local manager invokes the configured VM selection algorithm to select the VMs to migrate from the host.
-Once the VMs to migrate from the host are selected, the local manager sends a request to the global manager’s REST interface to migrate the selected VMs from the host.
+Once the VMs to migrate from the host are selected, the local manager sends a request to the global manager’s REST API to migrate the selected VMs from the host.

 Similarly to the global manager, the local manager can be configured to use specific underload detection, overload detection, and VM selection